gohugoio/hugo/content/en/methods/shortcode/Params.md

 ---
 title: Params
-description: Returns a collection of the shortcode parameters.
+description: Returns a collection of the shortcode arguments.
 categories: []
 keywords: []
 action: